bhisaac/5eFP/5eFP-SRD.md

 **Ability Score Increase.** If you assign a +1 or +2 to your Charisma score during character creation, increase your Charisma score by an additional +1.

 **Naturally Stealthy.** You can attempt to hide even when you are obscured only by a creature that is at least one size larger than you.

+### Hardy
+Hardy halflings are tougher than average, sharing similar characteristics with dwarves.
+Their tribes can be found in remote areas or near dwarven clans, though some do make their way to civilized lands.

+**Ability Score Increase.** If you assign a +1 or +2 to your Constitution score during character creation, increase your Constitution score by an additional +1.

+**Resilience.** Choose and gain one species trait:
+- Your MAX wounds increases by +1.
+- You have advantage on saving throws against poison, and you have resistance against poison damage.

 ## Human
 ### Human Traits